Vitamin A | Foods | Absorption | Deficiency Symptoms | Daily Requirement

 Also, you may allow yourself 15 minutes of sunshine daily to boost your body’s vitamin D synthesis if the weather permits it.

-Vitamin A is involved in various body functions, most notably growth, vision, and immune defense.
+Vitamin A involves various body functions, notably growth, vision, and immune defense.

 However, the symptoms of vitamin A deficiency explained below can vary in severity in different people.